EngineerMark/EngineerMark/README.md

 </details>

 Besides these, I have *access* to
-* Apple MacBook Pro 2019 15"
 * Raspberry Pi 3 Model B+
-* HP Compaq 6000 Pro MT with GT 710 (for low performance PC testing and DVDs I guess)
+* HP Compaq 6000 Pro MT with GT 710
+* Dell Optiplex 780

 ## Visitors